StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/dashboard/view-a-dashboard.md

 2. On the dashboards list, select the name of your dashboard.

+3. Possible data interactions:

-3. In some widgets, you can access detailed data directly from the dashboards by selecting a value.
+    * In some widgets, you can access detailed data directly from the dashboards by selecting a value.
 This action opens the **Global search** view with predefined filters applied.

-    You can also hide data in some widgets by selecting the corresponding item in the legend.
+    * You can also hide data in some widgets by selecting the corresponding item in the legend.

 ## Next steps